enzodesena/scopus-checker/README.md

 This tool assumes that all documents and citations on Google Scholar are a superset of the Scopus entries.

-*Please notice that this is a rather unreliable tool, and should only be used for a rough first screening.
+**Please notice that this is a rather unreliable tool, and should only be used as a rough first screening.
 I take no responsibility for any missed citations or documents.
-See the license for more information.*
+See the license for more information.**